Our High-Definition Geomagnetic Model tracks forces we cannot see

 The HDGM has specific applications in resource exploration below Earth’s surface, both onshore and offshore, playing a particularly important role where GPS (global positioning systems) can’t operate.
 The HDGM is a critical and highly trusted magnetic reference model for the oil and gas industry.
 Since 2011, the oil and gas industry has used the HDGM to increase safety and efficiency of directional drilling and other resource exploration.
 The model helps operators better position wells, preventing and mitigating the danger of collision with existing wellbores, and enabling real-time steering to save rig-time and reduce drilling costs.
 Other interesting uses of HDGM include drilling for geothermal exploration, earthquake studies, and long-term storage of CO2.

-“If the field changes a few degrees over the course of a year, and you are drilling a 10 kilometer-long horizontal bore hole for energy extraction, you could end up being hundreds of meters away from where you expect,” says Brian Meyer, NCEI and CIRES geophysicist, who works on the HDGM.
+“If the field changes a few degrees over the course of a year, and you are drilling a 10 kilometer-long horizontal bore hole for energy extraction, you could end up being hundreds of meters away from where you expect,” says Brian Meyer, NCEI geophysicist, who works on the HDGM.

 To more accurately determine the direction of underground drilling, companies use several sensors near the drill head to determine position.
 The primary tool is the magnetometer, which can give accurate pointing direction.
 The magnetic field strength is proportional to its proximity to the source.
 To drill near rock that may contain magnetic minerals, local fields can affect a compass.

 “Think of bringing a strong magnet close to your compass,” Meyer says.
 “The closer you get, the stronger the pull, and these drills are effectively inside the magnet.”